9 leadership skills that separate great managers from good ones

 Trusting

-• Team members feel supported, rather than competitive.
+• Team members feel supported rather than competitive.

-Creativity and flexibility
+Creativity and Flexibility in Leadership

 Nature or nurture: how do we acquire leadership skills?